Updated 8 December 2016

 Audi Australia is pleased to confirm that approval has been received from the Federal Government for the majority of Audi vehicles affected by the voluntary recall and that technical measures for certain Audi A4, A5, A6, Q3 and Q5 models can now be made available to customers.
 The technical measures for the balance of affected Audi vehicles, including A1, A3 and TT, will be available shortly.

-In early October 2015, Audi Australia began directly contacting all owners of affected 1.6 TDI and 2.0 TDI models to confirm the next steps in the process towards vehicle rectification as part of the voluntary recall.
-All rectification work will be free of charge to customers.
+In early October 2015, Audi Australia began contacting all owners of affected 1.6 TDI and 2.0 TDI models to advise them about the process regarding the updating of vehicles as part of the voluntary recall.
+Customers were advised that all work required to implement the technical measures will be free of charge.

 The Volkswagen Group has begun implementing the required technical measures and the voluntary recall process will occur in waves.
 Once the relevant technical measures are available for your vehicle, Audi will notify you so that you can make an appointment at your nearest workshop.

 Audi Australia has received approval from the Federal Government for the majority of Audi vehicles affected by the voluntary recall and technical measures for certain Audi A4, A5, A6, Q3 and Q5 models can now be made available to customers.
 The technical measures for the balance of affected Audi vehicles, including A1, A3 and TT, will be available shortly.

 The relevant type approval authorities in Europe conducted a review and have certified that following the implementation of the technical measures the fuel consumption figures and CO2 emissions originally listed by the manufacturer were confirmed.
 They have further certified that previous engine performance, maximum torque and previous noise emissions remain unchanged.